 Choosing How You Heal: Understanding the Many Options of Natural Medicine

-In the vast and often confusing world of natural medicine, holistic practices, and supplements, it’s not abnormal to feel as though it’s impossible to cut through the noise.
-In my experience as an herbalist, naturopathic doctor, and acupuncturist, and researcher of all aspects of natural medicine and supplements, it is not unusual for people to ask me “oh so you’re a homeopath then?” or something similar.
-Given how much overlap and confusion there can be in these areas, I wanted to create a primer to help those less familiar with these terms better understand, navigate, and choose for themselves, the type of natural medicine that calls to them.
-While this list isn’t exhaustive, hopefully it can help explain some of the most common inroads into the wide world of natural medicine that people encounter.
-So, with so many options, let’s dive in!
+In the vast and often confusing world of natural medicine, holistic practices, and supplements, it’s not unusual to feel like it’s impossible to cut through the noise.
+In my experience as an herbalist, naturopathic doctor, and acupuncturist—and researcher of all aspects of natural medicine and supplements—people often ask, “Oh, so you’re a homeopath then?”
+Given how much overlap and confusion there can be in these areas, this primer is meant to help you better understand, navigate, and choose the type of natural medicine that calls to you.
+While not exhaustive, it covers some of the most common inroads into the wide world of natural medicine.
+Let’s dive in!

 Naturopathic Medicine: The Modern Integrative Doctor

-Naturopathic medicine is a system of healing built around what is called the vis medicatrix naturae, which is Latin for “the healing power of nature.”
+Naturopathic medicine is a system of healing built around the vis medicatrix naturae, Latin for “the healing power of nature.”
 This principle holds that the body possesses its own self-organizing wisdom, and that the role of the doctor is not to impose health from the outside, but to create the right conditions for the body to restore itself.

-One of the defining frameworks of the profession is known as the Therapeutic Order.
-This is often pictured as a pyramid, with the broad base representing the most fundamental and widely used strategies, and the narrow peak representing interventions used only when necessary.
-The base involves removing obstacles to health, such as poor nutrition, lack of exercise, chronic stress, or environmental exposures that strain the body.
-By clearing these barriers, the body’s natural resilience can begin to reassert itself.
-From there, care moves toward stimulating the body’s own healing mechanisms.
-This might mean introducing herbal formulas, nutritional supplements, hydrotherapy, or homeopathic remedies, tools that encourage the body to activate its innate repair systems.
+One of the defining frameworks of the profession is the Therapeutic Order—often pictured as a pyramid, with a broad base representing the most fundamental strategies and a narrow peak for interventions used only when necessary.
+The base involves removing obstacles to health, such as poor nutrition, lack of exercise, chronic stress, or environmental exposures.
+From there, care moves toward stimulating the body’s own healing mechanisms with tools like herbal formulas, nutritional supplements, hydrotherapy, or homeopathic remedies.

 Functional Medicine